HMS Iphigenia (1891): History

 Ordered under the Naval Defence Act 1889, Iphigenia was laid down in 1891 at the yard of the London and Glasgow Shipbuilding Company.
+Under the command of Captain Horation Nelson Dudding, she left Singapore for England in April 1900.
 She was ordered with HMS Sutlej to monitor the Russian fleeting sailing through the Singapore Strait on the way to the Battle of Tsushima.
 They arrived too late to this although they did meet the Russian fleet the following day with Sutlej greeting them with a 17 gun salute.
 She returned from duty on the China Station in 1906.

 Along with a number of other ships of her class, as she became obsolete as a cruiser she was converted at Chatham Dockyard into a minelayer.
 This work was completed by August 1907.
 She was then based at Dover and Sheerness.
 In 1917 she was in use as a depot ship in the White Sea as part of the British North Russia Squadron.

 Along with and she was selected to be used as a blockship during the Zeebrugge Raid.
 She was sunk at the entrance to the Bruges Canal to try to prevent its use by German U-boats.
 She was subsequently broken up when the canal was cleared.